SoubhagyaSDas/Sudoku-io/README.md

 ### Frontend

-The frontend of our web app is organized into folders containing JSX files.
-These files collectively form the user interface and functionality of the Sudoku Web App.
+The frontend of our web app is organized into folders containing JSX files, inside `sudoku-frontend`  These files collectively form the user interface and functionality of the Sudoku Web App.

 ### Contributions

-Details about individual contributions can be found in the main branch of this repository.
-Please refer to the commit history for a comprehensive overview of the contributions made by each team member.
+Details about individual contributions can be found in the main branch of this repository in the file called: Contributions.
+Please also refer to the commit history for a comprehensive overview of the contributions made by each team member.

 ### Documentation